 Ingredients needed (with substitutions)

-- Cornstarch – Since we aren’t using eggs, cornstarch helps thicken the stuffing and helps it not be soggy.
-May use arrowroot instead.
+- Cornstarch – Since we aren’t using eggs, cornstarch helps thicken the stuffing and prevents it from becoming soggy.
+Arrowroot will work just as well.

-- Salt – To taste, use less if you have a very salty broth, or more if you are using a low sodium broth.
+- Salt – Make sure to use less salt if you’re using a very salty broth, or more if you are using a low sodium broth.

 - Black pepper

-- Vegan butter – I love the buttery flavor, but you could use olive oil if needed.
+- Vegan butter – Or use olive oil instead.

 How to make vegan stuffing